Diversity & Inclusion

 At BHGE women can find resources to advance and grow, develop their skills and empower each other across the entire span of their careers.
 Strategic partnerships with universities and other organizations attract more women to BHGE’s leadership development programs.
 We foster new ways to mentor and coach women to fuel future technical career paths, building a leadership culture that addresses unconscious bias and attracts and retains the best and brightest female talent.

-Gender Pay Gap Report for Baker Hughes UK Limited
+Gender Pay Gap Report for BHGE in the UK 2018

-In line with new Government Regulations, BHGE is publishing its first annual Gender Pay Gap report for Baker Hughes UK Limited.
+In line with Government Regulations, BHGE is publishing its annual Gender Pay Gap report for BHGE in the UK.
 Download the report here.